xi72yow/sei/README.md

 # -- only needed when cmd starts with a flag
 sei run --id 001 -- --some-flag
 ```

+When no ID is given, `sei` shows an inline picker to select an entry before running the command.
+Entries matching the current directory are shown first.

 Secrets are passed via environment inheritance — no temp files, no CLI arguments.
 The keyring is locked after loading.